truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

 {{< include file="/static/includes/AdminAccountSecurity.md" >}}

-Administrator accounts have roles and privileges that allow greater control over access to functions in TrueNAS and to further utilize FIPS compliance.
+Administrator accounts have roles and privileges that are FIPS compliant and allow more control over access to TrueNAS functions.

-TrueNAS includes three predefined admin user account levels:
+TrueNAS has three predefined admin user account levels:

 * Full Admin - Assigned to the local administrator account created by the system when clean installing TrueNAS using an <file>iso</file> file.
   Also assigned when manually creating an admin user if logged in as the root user account after upgrading from a pre-22.12.3 release of TrueNAS or migrating from FreeBSD- to Linux-based TrueNAS releases.